mattias-ek/SIMPLE/docs/dev.md

 - Pull requests can be approved **only by administrators**.
 - Once merged, the `## [Latest]` heading in `changelog.md` will be automatically updated in both the `master` and `staging` branches
 - Once merged, the main PyPI package and the documentation are updated automatically.
+- Version tags are created automatically from based on `VERSION.txt`.

 ### Personal Development Branches
 - Maintainers may create personal development branches directly in the main repository.